 The timing for the new doberman had just not been right despite a few conversations about several beauties at Dobie and Little Paw Rescue whom I had fallen for (including Apollo) but my husband was not ready.

-To my stunned surprise, early the next morning after Seymour had climbed inside my heart, John said ‘If that little cute dog is still available, he’ll be your Christmas present.’
+The morning after Seymour had climbed into my heart, ‘If that little cute dog is still available, he’ll be your Christmas present.’

-Five weeks later, Shadow, the shepherd mix who adopted us about ten years ago, who watched two Dobies drop dead, has accepted this new little guy, despite the fact that he looks nothing like a Dobie.
+Five weeks later, Shadow, the shepherd mix who adopted us about ten years ago, has accepted this new little guy, despite the fact that he looks nothing like a Dobie.